-The following blog post carries the personal thoughts of Elder Prince, founder of Blossomsoft Games.
+The following blog post acts like a diary and carries the personal thoughts of Elder Prince, founder of Blossomsoft Games.

 This Easter, I wanted to share a message, kind of like an FAQ, with some insights from the perspective of my game Eternal Eden.